|A GOOD DEFINITION OF A CORPORATE CITIZEN IS AN

 - Trust – the belief that all will work out well if everyone is doing their duty

 Remgro is fully committed to managing its business in a sustainable way and upholding the highest standards of ethics and corporate governance practices.
-While corporate governance, risk management and IT governance are addressed in the Corporate Governance and Risk Management Reports, the Sustainable Development Report provides a better understanding of Remgro’s efforts on the social and environmental front in order to achieve its key objectives of maximising value creation over the short, medium and long term, while doing business ethically.
-Refer to the table below for the external recognition and achievements during the reporting period in this regard.
+While corporate governance, risk and opportunities management and technology and information governance are addressed in the Corporate Governance and Risk and Opportunities Management Reports, the Sustainable Development Report provides a better understanding of Remgro’s efforts on the social and environmental front in order to achieve its key objectives of maximising value creation over the short, medium and long term; while doing business ethically.
+Refer to the table below for Remgro’s external recognition and achievements during the reporting period in this regard.

-We acknowledge the increasing requirements from investors and regulatory and other guidelines, such as King III and the integrated reporting guidelines, for the external assurance of selected non-financial information.
+We acknowledge the increasing requirements from investors and regulatory and other guidelines, such as the King IV Report on Corporate Governance for South Africa (2016) (King IV) and the integrated reporting guidelines, for the external assurance of selected non-financial information.
 We further acknowledge our accountability to our stakeholders to present information that is relevant, accurate and reliable.
 In this regard it should be noted that Remgro follows a combined assurance model, incorporating management, internal audit and external assurance (e.g. BBBEE scorecard verification, Carbon Disclosure Project (CDP) verification), as illustrated in the table above.
 We believe that these assurance methods provide the necessary assurance over the quality and reliability of the information presented.
 The different options and levels of external assurance available are continuously being reassessed to determine the way forward on external assurance.

 Remgro’s Board is ultimately accountable for the performance of the Company, appreciating that strategy, risk, performance and sustainability are inseparable.
 In this regard the Board has delegated the general oversight and reporting of sustainability to the Audit and Risk Committee, assisted by the Social and Ethics Committee.
-The role and function of this committee is dealt with in more detail in the Corporate Governance Report and the Social and Ethics Committee Report.
+The role and function of these committees are dealt with in more detail in the Corporate Governance Report and the Social and Ethics Committee Report.

 The Audit and Risk Committee monitors compliance with the code and addresses instances of fraud or irregularities.
 The Group has an effective fraud prevention and detection process and ensures compliance and risk mitigation.
 No material investigations were concluded during the reporting period.

-During the year under review there were no incidents of material non-compliance with any laws, regulations, accepted standards or codes, and no significant fines were imposed either.
+During the year under review there were no incidents of material non-compliance with any laws, regulations, accepted standards or codes, and no fines were imposed in this regard.